 Retaliation For Reporting Fraud

-If you are in the pharmaceutical manufacturing industry or pharmaceutical sales in California and have faced retaliation for reporting your employer’s illegal tactics or for refusing to follow an illegal directive, call the pharmaceutical sales attorneys in Los Angeles at Hennig Ruiz & Singh, PC.
+If you are in the pharmaceutical manufacturing industry or pharmaceutical sales in California and have faced retaliation for reporting your employer’s illegal tactics or for refusing to follow an illegal directive, call the pharmaceutical sales attorneys in Los Angeles at Hennig Kramer Ruiz & Singh, LLP.
 We are a team of leading employment litigation lawyers with a strong record of protecting employees’ rights in cases involving whistleblower retaliation.

 Think You Have a Case?